See maps of the North Fork NOW! project area:

 The Flathead River system is at the heart of northwest Montana’s visitor and recreation economy that supports a string of small, rural communities.
 It’s estimated that Flathead-related tourism brings in $300 million to the economy.
 A 1997 estimate pegged revenues from fishing on the Flathead alone at $4.7 million – and that was 18 years ago.

-Nature Conservancy programs in Montana and Canada, and the Nature Conservancy Canada are among many partners working to implement this agreement and the larger cross-boundary conservation vision to protect the Flathead Basin and the greater Crown of the Continent.
+Nature Conservancy programs in Montana and Canada, and the Nature Conservancy Canada are among many partners continuing to work across borders to protect the Flathead Basin and the greater Crown of the Continent.

 Other agencies and groups involved in this effort, include: